richardsonlima/richardsonlima.github.io/about.md

 - 🤔 I’m looking for help with  Kubernetes, AWS, Golang and HashiCorp projects.
 - 💬 Ask me about Kubernetes, AWS, Golang, Python and HashiCorp projects;
 - 📫 How to reach me: [Blog](https://www.richardsonlima.com.br), [Twitter](https://twitter.com/RichDevSecOps), [LinkedIn](https://www.linkedin.com/in/richardsonlima/);
 - ⚡ Fun fact: My intellectual pursuits are as diverse as they are profound.
 I find solace in the harmonies of New Classical Music, where the compositions of [Víkingur Ólafsson](https://www.youtube.com/watch?v=h3-rNMhIyuQ), [Stjepan Hauser](https://www.youtube.com/watch?v=kn1gcjuhlhg), [Ludovico Einaudi](https://www.youtube.com/watch?v=70cfoPloJq8), [Hans Zimmer](https://www.youtube.com/watch?v=kottjfEd7Zw), [Ólafur Arnalds](https://www.youtube.com/watch?v=Kb34JCz5wvY&t=1213s), and [Max Richter](https://www.youtube.com/watch?v=b_YHE4Sx-08) resonate with the rhythms of my soul.
-The ocean, with its vast, uncharted depths, is both a metaphor and a muse—an embodiment of the infinite possibilities that lie before us.
-My passions extend to jiujitsu, wellness, discipline, body conditioning, networking, and the intricate art of Drawing with Nanquim—a medium that captures the stark contrast of existence in bold, precise strokes.
+The ocean, with its vast, uncharted depths, is both a metaphor and a muse an embodiment of the infinite possibilities that lie before us.
+My passions extend to jiujitsu, wellness, discipline, body conditioning, networking, and the intricate art of Drawing with Nanquim a medium that captures the stark contrast of existence in bold, precise strokes.

 ### A Catalogue of Wisdom